Last Updated on

 What motivated to write every day?

 I knew that if I wanted to succeed I would need to create a ton of content to be found.

 It was very difficult for me, but I forced myself to write every day.
 Now I can honestly say that I enjoy it.

-When you start to see results, you will learn to enjoy it as well.
+When you start to see the results, you will learn to enjoy it as well.

 Digital marketing is a different beast than it was ten or fifteen years ago.

-I didn’t have to blog when I first started selling art online.
+I didn’t have to blog when I started selling art online.

 There was not as much competition and Google’s algorithm was different.

 Businesses of all sizes know that if they want to have a successful business they will have to incorporate a content marketing strategy into their marketing plan.

 It is safe to say there are thousands of artists just like you trying to sell art online.